Updated for the 2022 riding season.

 Using a Garmin is pretty intuitive.
 The device does a great job guiding you through the steps to create a route or find a destination.
 The home screen presents two simple and clearly labeled options – “Where to?” and “View Map”.
 Start by tapping the big “Where to?” button, enter an address or destination name, and the system immediately calculates a route and displays a map.
 Zumo gives you many other options to search for points of interest of all kinds ranging from restaurants, to gas stations, to lodging, and everything in between.
 With years and years of experience the folks at Garmin know you count on accurate and up-to-date local data.
 From our own personal experience working with major map data companies we can say with confidence that you won’t find better “points of interest” data in an off-line accessible format on any other GPS today.

-For our money the most useful 595LM features are the ones you use while riding.
+The most useful 595LM features are the ones you use while riding.

 Beyond the basics, the 595LM offers a few features that really differentiate it from the field.
 Let’s take a closer look at three we found most useful.